Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing

-The system is implemented as a proof-of-concept set-up with support for the five following application classes: web browsing, batch file transfer, VoIP, adaptive video streaming, and remote administration.
-In the set-up, we evaluate scenarios where parallel clients with multiple applications have to use a resource constrained link to communicate with central services, such as it is the case in SD-WAN or remote building scenarios.
-The results show that central pacing leads to dependable application performance and increases inter-application fairness at high link utilizations.
+The system is implemented as a proof-of-concept set-up with support for the following five application classes: web browsing, batch file transfer, VoIP, adaptive video streaming, and remote administration.
+In the set-up, we evaluate static scenarios where a fixed number of parallel clients with multiple applications have to use a resource constrained link to communicate with central services, such as it is the case in SD-WAN or remote building scenarios.
+The results show that central pacing can provide dependable application performance and increases inter-application fairness at high link utilizations.